The application process

 If you are successful in becoming an accredited specialist you will receive a certificate to confirm your accreditation, and the the right to use an exclusive badge on your website, letters, emails and for marketing.
 Your details in Find-A Solicitor will show that you are an accredited specialist.

 Your accreditation will run for a period of five years, after which you are entitled to apply for renewal of your status.
 If re-applying, you must submit your application no less than two months before your expiry date.
 Re-accreditation will run from the expiry date, notwithstanding the date of the application panel’s meeting or consideration of an application.
-The fee for re-accreditation fee is £370 plus VAT (£444).
+From 1 November 2024, the fee for re-accreditation is £390 plus VAT (£468).

 We recommend you put a reminder in your diary a minimum of three months before your status is set to expire, to ensure your renewal is submitted in good time.